 A tripod that is easily adjustable will also make your life easier, rarely will you find yourself on perfectly level ground, I frequently need one leg of my tripod shorter than the others so an easily adjustable tripod with ball head can really take the frustration out of the equation.

 There is nothing worse than a tripod lens suddenly slipping during a shot, trust me it happens).
-The photo above shows the 3 Legged Thing Brian carbon fibre tripod facing the ice cold winds of the county down coast without moving an inch.
+My current tripod is a 3 Legged Thing Brian carbon fibre tripod.
+It endures the ice cold winds of the county down coast without moving an inch.

 6. Take your Time